15 Expats Talk about Health Insurance and Healthcare in China

 Are common prescription medications available in China?

 "Yes, common prescription medications are available in China.
 Many of the same medications that are available in other countries are also available in China, although the exact brands and formulations may vary.
 In addition, some medications that are not available in other countries may be available in China.
-In general, most medications that are prescribed by doctors in China are available in pharmacies," wrote one expat.
+In general, most medications that are prescribed by doctors in China are available in pharmacies," said an expat in China.

 "There are pharmacies located throughout the city and within both major hospitals.
 I was prescribed a variety of medications, but only took a few.
-Compared to medications in the USA they are NOT expensive," commented one expat who moved to Shenzhen.
+Compared to medications in the USA they are NOT expensive," commented one expat living in Shenzhen, China.

 Do you have anything more to add about local medical facilities in China?

 "Medical facilities and medical care in China have generally improved in recent years, with many major cities boasting well-equipped and modern hospitals.
 China spends a considerable amount of money on medical care, providing medical insurance to citizens and implementing reforms to hospitals and medical services.
-Chinese medical professionals have developed a good reputation for providing quality medical services, and modern medical technology is increasingly adopted in major hospitals, especially in more affluent cities," remarked one expat in China.
+Chinese medical professionals have developed a good reputation for providing quality medical services, and modern medical technology is increasingly adopted in major hospitals, especially in more affluent cities," wrote an expat living in China.

 As a foreigner living in China, will I have access to public healthcare?
 What is it like?